 The study concludes that thermally damaged drinking water pipes can be sources of VOC leaching. … more

-Permeation is when outside substances present in the environment, such as chemicals, hydrocarbons, petroleum, gasoline, insecticides, and fertilizers are absorbed by a piping material, allowing the contaminant(s) to pass through the pipe wall and mix with the clean water within.
-These contaminants can then be unknowingly consumed when water reaches its final destination, such as a home, business, school or other.
-The threat level of permeation depends greatly on the type of piping material installed.
+Permeation may occur if outside substances present in the environment, such as chemicals, hydrocarbons, petroleum, gasoline, insecticides, and fertilizers get absorbed by piping material, pass through the pipe wall, and mix with drinking water or other contents of the pipe.
+In the case of drinking water, such contaminants may then pass into homes, businesses, and schools serviced by the system.
+The risk of permeation depends greatly on the type of piping material installed.